-The Delaware Bayshores has been identified as one of the Earth's most important stopovers for migratory birds.
+The Delaware Bayshore has been identified as one of the Earth's most important stopovers for migratory birds.

 See what we’re doing in Delaware to ensure this treasured landscape continues to support diverse wildlife and the local residents calling it home.

-The Delaware Bayshores fits into a larger landscape garnering attention from four Conservancy state chapters.
+The Delaware Bayshore fits into a larger landscape garnering attention from four Conservancy state chapters.